-University Health System has been responding to the COVID-19 situation since it was called “Novel Coronavirus 2019-nCoV.”
+University Health has been responding to the COVID-19 situation since it was called “Novel Coronavirus 2019-nCoV.”
 The first meeting of our Infectious Disease Response Group was on January 29– six weeks before COVID-19 was officially declared a pandemic by the World Health Organization on March 11.
 And we haven’t stopped.

 In early April, we erected two large tents outside the University Hospital emergency department as a triage site for quickly identifying patients who may be infected with the virus.
 While we have since dismantled the tents, University Hospital medical teams have rehearsed their response to a potential flood of COVID-19 patients checking in at the Emergency Department, and are ready to implement this triage plan again as needed.